shieldworks/aegis/CONTRIBUTING.md

 ### Code Standards

-In **Aegis**, we aim for a unified and clean codebase.
+In **VMware Secrets Manager**, we aim for a unified and clean codebase.
 When contributing, please try to match the style of the code that you see in the file you're working on.
 The file should look as if it was authored by a single person after your changes.

 For Go files, we require that you run `gofmt` before submitting your pull request to ensure consistent formatting.